-This page follows a live horse portraits oil painting commission.
+This page follows a live horse portraits oil painting commission however the process is very similar for the pencil drawings too.
 Below gives a full description along with photos from the first contact with our client all the way to the packing of the painting.
 If you are looking to commission either an oil painting or a pencil drawing of your horse, hopefully this page will give you a good insight into how the commissioning process works.
 If you have any questions or would like to send us your photos, you are more more than welcome to email us at any time.

 Una commissioned a portrait of Chico which you can see and read about below.
 Una was a previous client who commissioned a pencil montage of her dog Tess a number of years ago.
 Sadly Tess passed away and both Una and her husband wanted to commission a painting of their new dog Amber along with their horse Chico.
-We are going to follow the commission of Chico below, however you can see Una's other paintings and drawings in our galleries.
-Una already had a range of photos taken of herself with Chico and sent us a few to work with along with some snaps of Chioc they had taken at different times during the year.
+We are going to follow the commission of Chico below.
+Una had a range of photos taken of herself with Chico and sent us a few to work with.
 If clients are able to take photos using a digital camera, it gives us a much crisper and clearer image to work from opposed to mobile or tablet photos.
 If you would like information and guidance about taking photos for a portrait, pop over to our horse portraits photography tips page as it might help give you some ideas of the kind of photos we need.

 Nicholas had one particular photo he liked form the range Una emailed us and along with Una's guidance we all agreed that the pose was perfect, however Chico needed slightly more main showing and the photo below was a good example of how it should be.
 Una and Nicholas chatted about sizing for the portrait and the composition had slightly governed the square shape and we all felt a 14" x 14" portrait would really work well.

-Once our clients are happy with the mock-up, we email our clients with a secure payment email link to make the deposit of £500.
-The mock-up is then placed into our Client List.
-As soon as clients are nearing the top of the list we drop them a line with the final payment link.
-This is a safe and secure payment link personalised.
+Once our clients are happy with the mock-up, we email our clients with a personal invoice to make the deposit online of £500 for the oils and £200 for the pencils.
+The mock-up is then placed into our private commissions list.
+As soon as clients are nearing the top of the list we drop them a line with the final payment invoice.
+Final payment must be made prior to work starting.
 We use Worldpay as our payment provider and accept all forms of payment including debit and credit card along with American Express.
-We also accept Paypal and bank transfers and can arrange instalments too.
+We also accept bank transfers and can arrange instalments too.

-As soon as the painting is complete we scan the portrait into our iMac and email our clients with the finished painting.
-The scan below shows the full scan along with a detail of the painting.
+As soon as the painting is complete we photograph the paintings or drawings and email our clients with the finished portrait.
 At this stage our clients can let us know if they needed any changes made.

 Una asked us to frame Chico along with her painting of Amber so that they matched.
-She was looking for a gold style frame and after looking at various frame examples we all felt that our Chelsea City frame would work really well with the colours of Chico.
-Our swept and moulded frames take 3 weeks to be made as each frame is made bespoke for clients.
+She was looking for a gold style frame.
+Our swept and moulded frames take around 3 weeks to be made as each frame is made bespoke for clients.
 I have added lots of lovely photos below so that you can see Chico when the painting was frame and complete.
 The first photo is of the painting on our table easel on our plan chest in our studio.
 This helps to give the painting scale.

 The backs of the framed portraits are just as important as the fronts.
 They are covered in artists tape and the fixing never screw into the actual canvas, they are held in place by 'ladder spring clips'.
 The only time fixings are screwed into the actual frame of the canvas is when you are hanging your canvas unframed.
 We also make sure there are 'bumpers' on each corner so that the frame doesn’t lean against your wall.

-Some of the paintings and drawings that are framed are Video for our website and our clients to view.
+Some of the paintings and drawings that are framed are videoed for our website and our clients to view.
 This allows clients to really see the portraits up close and in more detail.

 Once the painting is framed and thoroughly dry , the portrait is packed ready to send to our clients.
 We first cover the portrait using cellophane as you can see in the photo below.
 This just protects the portrait from any dust during the packing process.